 - Once qualified, you can earn between £25,147 and £27,596 (Band 4).

 - Senior APTs with additional duties, such as training and management, can earn between £28,407 and £42,618 (Bands 5 and 6).

 Salaries vary across the country with trainee salaries ranging from Band 3 to Band 5, for example, and hospitals will set their own salary levels.

 Other factors that can affect salaries include your experience, level of training, location, professional registration and the exact nature of the role.

 Income figures are intended as a guide only.

-You'll usually work 37 to 40 hours a week, typically starting at 8am.
-However, you may need to be on-call and go into work out of hours.
+You'll usually work 37.5 hours per week.
+However, you may need to work a shift pattern, be on-call and go into work out of hours.